roolebo/tianocore.github.io/EDK-II-Release-Notes.md

 INF  MdeModulePkg/Universal/DebugServicePei/DebugServicePei.inf
 ```

 2. ShellBinPkg has been removed.
-Platform DSC/FDF need to use the ShellPkg directly.
+Shell binaries can be download from the Assets section in edk2-stable201905 release page.
+Platform can also use ShellPkg directly, and update platform dsc/fdf file as below.
 Add shell application in platform fdf file:
 ```
 INF  ShellPkg/Application/Shell/Shell.inf
 ```